José Castelo Branco: Domestic violence allegations

-In May 2024, following the revelation of Betty Grafstein's accusations of marital violence against José Castelo Branco, the Feira Group, owner of the Feira dos Sofás brand, announced a few days later that it had broken off its advertising partnership with the socialite due to these same accusations.
-The day after these same accusations reached the media, a video was published in which José Castelo Branco slaps Pedro Pico, a public figure who is currently the tenant of the Sintra house belonging to Grafstein and where she lived for several years with José Castelo Branco.
-This happened after Pedro Pico said that José Castelo Branco had hit Betty Grafstein.

-Family
+Personal life

 José Castelo Branco has a granddaughter called Constança, born in December 2021.
 Constança is the daughter of his only son, Guilherme.
 The socialite is a Catholic and often mentions his faith.
 José told Vanity Fair that because he was a Catholic, he would never commit suicide.

 Queer impact in Portugal

-In 2011, Isabel Coutinho, from the newspaper Público stated, ‘with José Castelo Branco, discussions about gender and sexual identity have entered the national mainstream, in the middle of prime time’.
+In 2011, Isabel Coutinho, from the newspaper Público stated, 'with José Castelo Branco, discussions about gender and sexual identity have entered the national mainstream, in the middle of prime time'.